isomerpages/moe-queenstownsec/_student-development/Social Emotional Development/Sexuality Education.md

 <br>

-**12.** Parents who wish to opt their children out of the **eTeens programme** need to complete an opt-out form.
-This form has been disseminated via the Parents Gateway for all levels in Term 1.<br>
+**12.** Parents who wish to opt their children out of the **eTeens programme** need to complete an opt-out form.This form has been disseminated via the Parents Gateway for all levels in Term 1. <br>